Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir/docs/postman/configure-postman.md

     * **state** – Some unique identifier value.
     * **callbackurl** – `https://oauth.pstmn.io/v1/callback`.
     * **resource** – FHIR server audience.

+1. In Insomnia, select the **Environment** tab open the `apim-smart-env-sample` environment and update the variables in the environment file as mentioned above.
+If you are using Postman, follow the same steps in the `apim-smart-env-sample` environment.

 1. In the postman, select the **Authorization** tab of a 'fhir-proxy-smart-client-calls-sample-v2' collection or a specific REST call, and then select **Type** as OAuth 2.0.
 Under **Configure New Token**, values will be pre-populated as shown below
 ![A screenshot that shows postman configurations](../images/postman/Postman-Authorization-Tab.png)